csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 will almost entirely negate the costs of the slight added filesize.</small>

-Of course, mixins are also really, really useful for generating dynamic values within repeated constructed: mixins _with_ arguments.
+Of course, mixins are also really, really useful for generating dynamic values within repeated constructs: mixins _with_ arguments.
 I don’t think anyone could say these are a bad idea: they’re DRY but also allow us to make on-the-fly modifications to our Single Source of Truth.
 For example: